csanquer/PdoServiceProvider/README.md

 $app = new Application();
 $app->register(
-    // you can customize default services prefix with the provider first argument (default = 'pdo') new PdoServiceProvider('pdo'),
+    // you can customize services and options prefix with the provider first argument (default = 'pdo') new PdoServiceProvider('pdo'),
     array(
         'pdo.options' => array(